I know what you’re thinking.

 Once the jackfruit has been properly simmered, turn up heat to medium-high and cook for 2-3 more minutes to get a little extra color/texture (a tip I learned from Namely Marly!).
 Then remove from heat.

 Place generous portions of slaw on the bottom buns, top with generous serving of BBQ jackfruit, and cashews.
 Serve with extra BBQ sauce!

 Leftover jackfruit keeps for up to a couple days in the fridge, though best when fresh.

 *To roast your own cashews: Toss 1/2 cup cashews in a bit of oil and sea salt and spread on a baking sheet.
 Bake in a 350 degree F oven for 10-12 minutes, or until roasty, fragrant and slightly golden brown.

-*Nutrition information is a rough estimate for 1 of 5 sandwiches with avocado slaw and roasted cashews.
+*Nutrition information is a rough estimate calculated with avocado slaw and roasted cashews.